Fina Torres

 Fina Torres (born Josefina Torres Benedetti; October 9, 1951) is a Venezuelan film director and screenwriter.
-She became internationally recognized by winning the la Caméra d'Or award at the 1985 Cannes Film Festival with her directorial debut film, Oriana.
+She became internationally recognized after winning the la Caméra d'Or award at the 1985 Cannes Film Festival with her directorial debut film, Oriana.

-She may be best-known for Oriana, Celestial Clockwork and Fox Searchlight Woman on Top with Penelope Cruz.
+She may be best known for Oriana, Celestial Clockwork and Fox Searchlight Woman on Top with Penélope Cruz.
 She lives in Venezuela.

 Background

 Fina Torres was born in Caracas.
 She studied design, photography, and journalism.
 At the age of 17, she became a photojournalist.
 She enrolled at the Neumann institute for Design in 1970 as a graphics design student and also took social communication at Andrés Bello Catholic University.

 In 1974, she moved to Paris where she earned a bachelor's degree in cinematography, direction and editing from the Institut des hautes études cinématographiques.
 She spent the next 28 years of her life in the film industry.
 After Paris, she lived in the United States, Mexico, Singapore, and eventually returned to Venezuela.